 Many people underestimate the importance of acclimatization in the mountains and it ends up spoiling their vacation.
 Everyone is limited in time, but don’t let it impact your health.
 On my way to Nubra Valley, I saw three people vomiting at the highway.
 It was not because of bad food, but the AMS symptom.

 This info doesn’t have the goal to scare you.
 Most probably you will not feel any mountains effect if you do proper acclimatization.

 In a nutshell, it doesn’t matter whether you come to Leh by flight or by road.
 If you come by flight, you’ll need to spend 3-4 days with a light head to adapt to the altitude.
 You can spend the same time, by gradually gaining altitude on the road.

 The average altitude of Nubra Valley is 3050m or 10000 ft.
 It’s much lower than the city of Leh.
 But: to reach Nubra Valley, you need to pass the almighty Khardung La which is one of the highest motorable roads in the world.
 The journey is quite tiring, thus I recommend starting it in good health!

 You need a Protected Area Permit (PAP) to visit Nubra Valley.
 I’ve seen several sources online, telling that Indians don’t need permits, but I’m yet to meet an Indian who crossed the check-post without one.
 An exception is people with residence in Jammu&Kashmir state.

 If you are a foreigner, you can only get a permit in the tourist agency in Leh.
 All you need to provide them is your passport.
-The agencies charge from 600 INR to 1000 INR which includes both cost of the permit and commission.
-The maximum duration of foreigner permit is one week.
+The agencies charge from 600 INR to 1000 INR which include the cost of the permit and commission.
+The maximum duration of a foreigner permit is one week.